Reshma2760/Big-Data-Notes/All Linux notes.md

 sudo kill -9 process_id <br/>
 here, while running a processes in a shell script , the 1st number represents the particular child processes <br/>
-the 2nd no represents the parent process , be careful if u fill 2n no then it will forcely shut down the terminal also <br/>
+the 2nd no represents the parent process , be careful if u fill 2n no then it may forcely shut down the terminal also <br/>

+ctrl+c is used to kill the current processes <br/>

+while u are in the current user , then u need to give chmod to the 1st no as 7, then u can execute... <br/>

+sample program <br/>

+echo samuel <br/>
+sleep 1000 <br/>
+echo success <br/>

 ### LS COMMANDS